Sitecore/Media-Framework-Brightcove-Edition/README.md

 # Media-Framework-Brightcove-Edition
 Brightcove Connector for Sitecore Media Framework

+Before using, make sure Sitecore Media Framework 2.2 is installed.
+Install the Brightcove connector via the package.

+Modify Unicorn.Brightcove.config to point to the Serialization directory in your source directory.

+Then, you can use this solution and publish over your website as usual.

 # License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.